spacepxl/demystifying-sd-finetuning/README.md

 # demystifying-sd-finetuning

-## Outline

- - [x] Setup: training curves are noisy, how can we identify any meaningful trends?
-   - [x] Background on how diffusion models work, sources of randomness
-     - [x] training: random noise, random timestep
- - [x] Analyze loss vs timestep (graph)
- - [x] Introduce stable loss
-   - [x] Constant seed
-   - [x] SNR compensation
- - [x] Introduce train loss vs test/val loss
-   - [x] Show the interaction across a training run on stable losses
- - [x] Demonstrate how loss @ training checkpoints affects generated images, accuracy vs variety tradeoff
- - [x] LR sweep to find optimal steps x lr
-   - [x] Should LR scale by batch_size or sqrt(batch_size)?
-Seems to be sqrt()
- - [x] Test different dataset sizes
- - [x] Test optimizations
- - [x] Random crop?
- - [x] Seed
- - [x] Text encoder training
- - [x] Compare finetune vs lora
- - [ ] Call to action: implement stable training loss and validation loss in popular trainer tools (kohya, onetrainer, etc)

 ## Introduction

-Finetuning large pretrained diffusion models like Stable Diffusion (or rf models like Flux, SD3, etc) can be diffucult, requiring a large amount of trial and error to get right.
+Finetuning large pretrained diffusion models like Stable Diffusion (or flow models like Flux, SD3, etc) can be difficult, requiring a large amount of trial and error to get right.
 There are probably a thousand different videos and articles giving advice and tips by now, but most of them fit into the category of "here's what I found through trial and error, now copy my settings".
-This is hopefully different.
+This is hopefully a bit different.
 My aim here is to explain why it's such a hard problem to find clear answers, and how with the appropriate tools, you can find those answers for yourself much more easily.
-I'm going to use stable diffusion 1.5 for all the experiments here, but that's just for the sake of speed, and the same principles will apply to any diffusion or flow model.
+I'm going to use stable diffusion 1.5 for all the experiments here, but that's just for the sake of speed, and the same principles will apply to any diffusion/flow model.

 ## Training loss curves are noisy